FCRA Compliance

 Are you using our background checks for employment purposes?
-If so, then you are legally required to follow the requirements of the Fair Credit Reporting Act (FCRA), a federal law that protects the privacy and rights of the subjects of consumer reports.
-Background checks used for employment purposes qualify as consumer reports, which means that they are subject to the FCRA
+If so, then you are legally required to follow the requirements of the Fair Credit Reporting Act (FCRA).
+This federal law protects the privacy and rights of the subjects of consumer reports.
+Background checks used for employment purposes qualify as consumer reports under the law.
+As such, they are subject to the FCRA.
+The FCRA applies to employers and consumer reporting agencies, or CRAs.
+FCRA compliance is critical for businesses.

-Note that “employment purposes” includes not just part-time or full-time employees but also contractors, temporary workers, agents, volunteers, and other roles.
-Whenever you are using a background check to vet someone for any of these positions, you must follow the FCRA requirements listed below.
+Note that “employment purposes” include more than just part-time or full-time employees.
+The FCRA also applies when selecting contractors, temporary workers, volunteers, and others.
+Whenever you use a background check to vet someone for these positions, the FCRA applies.
+Read on for a guide to the major FCRA requirements you must know and follow.

 What is the FCRA?

-The Fair Credit Reporting Act or FCRA was enacted in 1971 to ensure that consumer reporting agencies always exercised their responsibilities with fairness, impartiality, and respect for the consumer’s right to privacy.
-The FCRA protects the subject of a check by putting limits on what a consumer reporting agency can report.
+The Fair Credit Reporting Act, or FCRA, became law in 1971.
+The goal: ensure that consumer reporting agencies acted with greater fairness.
+The FCRA aimed to create greater impartiality and respect for the consumer’s right to privacy.
+The FCRA protects the subject of a check by limiting what a CRA can report.

-Within the FCRA, there are several rules about what agencies can report.
-For instance, bankruptcy cases can be no older than 10 years.
-All other adverse information, with the sole exception of criminal convictions, can be no older than seven years.
-No medical information can be shared on consumer reports unless the report is for insurance purposes.
+Within FCRA regulations, there are several rules about what agencies can report.
+For instance, bankruptcy cases can be no older than ten years.
+Other adverse information, such as civil judgments, can last seven years.
+The only exceptions are criminal conviction records.
+Unless expunged, criminal convictions can appear on a background check report indefinitely.
+No medical information should appear on consumer reports unless the report is for insurance.

 Before using our services

-The first steps of the background screening process are straightforward for both the employer and the applicant.
+The first steps of the FCRA background screening process are straightforward.
+Both the employer and job applicants have some steps to take.

 First, as the employer, you must give the applicant a disclosure form.
-The disclosure form informs the candidate that you will be checking their background for employment purposes.
-This disclosure must be separate from any other documents—for instance, you cannot couple the disclosure form with your organization’s employment application or a release of liability.
+The informs the applicant that you will check their record for employment purposes.
+This disclosure must be separate from any other documents.
+For instance, you cannot bundle the disclosure with your employment application.
+Likewise, you can’t hide it alongside a release of liability.
+The courts are clear on this subject.
+The disclosure must be truly “standalone.”

-Second, the applicant must sign an authorization that permits the employer to run a background check.
-Similar to the disclosure form, the consent authorization form must be presented separate from most other application documents or job information.
+Second, the applicant must sign an electronic or written authorization form.
+This authorizes the employer to run a background check.
+Similar to the disclosure form, the consent form should be distinct from other application documents.

-The FCRA permits the disclosure form and the authorization form to be combined, though they can also be presented separately.
-If you do choose to combine the two documents, note that the combined form cannot contain anything other than disclosure and authorization.
+The FCRA permits the combination of the disclosure form and the authorization form.
+You can choose to present them separately if desired.
+If you do decide to combine the two documents, you cannot add any more information.
+The combined form should only contain the disclosure and authorization.

-One test for whether the form is FCRA compliant is to check whether each sentence can begin with either "We hereby disclose to you that ..." or "You hereby authorize us to ...".
-If not, then there is likely extraneous information in the form that might threaten its FCRA compliance.
-Always consult with legal counsel when preparing these documents to ensure that they follow the letter of the law.
+One test for whether the form is FCRA compliant is to check whether each sentence can begin with either “We hereby disclose to you that ...” or “You hereby authorize us to ...”.
+If not, you may have too much extra information.
+This might threaten its FCRA compliance.
+Always consult with legal counsel to prepare forms that align with the letter of the law.

-The primary purpose that these disclosure and consent forms serve is to comply with the FCRA.
-These forms also give the background screening company permission to perform the check, and they may serve as verification to former employers or schools that they are permitted to give out information.
+These disclosure and consent forms serve to make a background check FCRA-compliant.
+These forms also give the background screening company permission to perform the check.
+They may also serve as verification to former employers or schools that they may share background information.

-Realize that these rules of proper disclosure and authorization don’t just apply to criminal history checks.
-In any situation where backgroundchecks.com obtains information for you based on an interview (for example, during reference checks), you must provide additional disclosures to the subject as follows:
+These rules don’t just apply to criminal history checks.
+In any situation where backgroundchecks.com obtains information based on an interview, you must provide additional disclosures.
+For example, what you must disclose to conduct reference or employment checks.

-1. You must inform the subject that you are obtaining an investigative consumer report about them, including information about character, general reputation, personal characteristics, or mode of living.
+1. You must inform the subject that you’re obtaining a consumer report about them.
+This report may contain information about their character, personal characteristics, or mode of living.

 2. You must inform the subject that they have a right to request a description of the nature and scope of the investigation.
 If the subject requests that description, you must provide it within five days.